Sreemukhi

 Sreemukhi (born 10 May 1993) is an Indian television presenter and actress who works in Telugu films and television.
+She was a contestant in Telugu Bigg Boss 3 and emerged as First Runner-up of the show.
 She started her career as a television host and made her film debut with a supporting role in Julai (2012).
 She later played the lead role in Prema Ishq Kaadhal (2013).
 Sreemukhi is one of the highest-paid personalities in Telugu television.

 Early life and career

 Sreemukhi was born on 10 May 1993 in Nizamabad of present-day Telangana, India.
 She studied dentistry in her graduation.
 Before making her debut into films, Sreemukhi started her career with hosting a TV show Adhurs and also hosted the singing program Super Singer 9.
 Sreemukhi made her film debut as Raaji in Julai as Allu Arjun's sister under the direction of Trivikram Srinivas and Prema Ishq Kaadhal as lead actress in the direction of Pavan Sadineni.
 She also acted in Nenu Sailaja as the sister of Ram in movie as Swecha.
 The following year she did a small cameo in Sekhar Kammula's Life is Beautiful and was the lead actress in Dhanalakshmi Talupu Tadithey and Nara Rohit's Savitri.
 Along with these she also made her first feature film in Tamil, Ettuthikkum Madhayaanai paired opposite Sathya.
 Her 2015 Kannada–Telugu bilingual film Chandrika, marked her debut in Kannada cinema.